crypdex/go-changenow/README.md

 ## 🐞 Bugs

-If you find an problem with the lib, please submit an issue.
+If you find a problem with the lib, please submit an issue.